 - An agency cost arises whenever you hire someone else to do something for you.
 It arises because your interests(as the principal) may deviate from those of the person you hired (as the agent). - When you lend money to a business, you are allowing the stockholders to use that money in the course of running that business.
-Stockholders interests are different from your interests, because - You (as lender) are interested in getting your money back - Stockholders are interested in maximizing their wealth - In some cases, the clash of interests can lead to stockholders - Investing in riskier projects than you would want them to - Paying themselves large dividends when you would rather have them keep the cash in the business. - Proposition 4: Other things being equal, the greater the agency problems associated with lending to a firm, the less debt the firm can afford to use.
+Stockholders' interests are different from your interests, because - You (as lender) are interested in the downside of projects - Stockholders are far more interested in the upside - In some cases, the clash of interests can lead to stockholders - Investing in riskier projects than you would want them to - Returning more cash (dividends & buybacks) when you would rather have them keep the cash in the business. - Proposition 4: Other things being equal, the greater the agency problems associated with lending to a firm, the less debt the firm can afford to use.